 Should I combine other therapies with fillers?

 Sure, if that’s the best course of action for your situation!
 Fillers are often used in combination with a muscle relaxant when addressing wrinkles and fines lines.
-While the fillers for face fills in the lines, the muscle relaxant stops the muscle from moving back into that position, so the lines won’t occur again.
+While the fillers for face fills in the lines, the muscle relaxant stops the muscle from moving back into that position, so the lines are softened.
 Another effective combination is laser resurfacing with fillers.
-The laser resurfacing will smooth the skin, help to remove fine lines, and even out your skin tone.
+The laser resurfacing will smooth the skin, help to improve fine lines, and even out your skin tone.
 The fillers will then plump up and fill in after that.
 Check in at your appointment to see what would be best for you!

 Dermal fillers Newcastle and The Hunter Valley

 Ready to have a smoother, more youthful face?
 Then it’s time to book in for an appointment at our Newcastle or Hunter Valley skin clinic.
 You can either choose to have a facial rejuvenation consultation without any procedures done if you’re still assessing the situation, or dive right in and book an appointment for a particular area of your face.
 Call us at Specialist Skin Solutions on (02) 4934 1540 to book your appointment with our skilled therapist.
 We can help in assessing what techniques, fillers, areas, and/or complementary therapies and products are going to work best for you to restore that youthful look.